Lory1990/mia-platform-quarkus-template/README.md

 mvn test
 ```
 ## Environment variables
-All variabiles can be customized using `application.properties` files or injecting `UPPERCASE_DASHED_VARIABLES` into Docker container.
+All vcariables can be customized using `application.properties` files or injecting `UPPERCASE_DASHED_VARIABLES` into Docker container.
 The main variables are:
-* `HTTP_PORT` port of the container - default is 8000
+* `HTTP_PORT` port of the container - default 8000

 ## Deploy
 The microservice comes with Build&Deploy gitlab pipeline (see `.gitlab-ci.yml`), simply push the code and tag it when you want to deploy